bazel-contrib/SIG-rules-authors/proto-grpc.md

 - **Canonical Dependencies**: The [Protobuf](https://github.com/protocolbuffers/protobuf/) and
   [gRPC](https://github.com/grpc/grpc) source repositories contain a minimal selection of rules for their key languages (C++, Python).
-These rules benefit from needing no further dependencies beyond the basic repos.
-However, they are also mostly undocumented and not typically not well supported.
+Whilst these rules may benefit from needing no further dependencies, they are generally poorly documented and do not necessarily integrate with the `proto_library` rule introduced earlier.

 - **Cross-Language Rulesets**: There are two main multi-language rulesets available:
   [rules_proto_grpc](https://github.com/rules-proto-grpc/rules_proto_grpc) and